raspiblitz/raspiblitz/README.md

 *If you have a HDD/SSD with a prepared blockchain (e.g. a ready2go-set or you are at a workshop) you have the option to trust that data and skip to the [next chapter](#setup-lightning).
 If you started with an empty HDD - you will see the following screens:*

-If you connected a fresh Hard Drive or SSD to the RaspiBlitz it might now ask you if it's OK to format it.
+If you connected a fresh Hard Drive or SSD to the RaspiBlitz, it might now ask you if it's OK to format it.

 <img src="pictures/ssh4-formatHDD.png" alt="format-HDD" width="366">

 *Your HDD/SSD will get formatted with the linux standard file system EXT4.
 If you want to try out the experimental new [BTRFS](FAQ.md#why-use-btrfs-on-raspiblitz) that RaspiBlitz supports since v1.4 - you need to start the setup with an additional 32GB USB thumb drive connected to the second USB3 port of the RaspberryPi.
 Then you will unlock this new secret feature.*

-After formatting you need to get a copy of the blockchain, the RaspiBlitz offers the following options:
+After formatting you need to get a copy of the blockchain; the RaspiBlitz offers the following options:

 <img src="pictures/ssh5-blockchain2.png" alt="blockchain-options" width="551">